 Knife design involves a lot of compromise, not only with the choice of steel but with basically all the materials.
-There are trade-offs between hardness, and ruggedness, edge holding and price.
-And on it goes.
+There are trade-offs between hardness, and ruggedness, edge holding, price, and other factors.

 For a lot of people, though, a knife is just a slab of steel with a sharpened edge.
 What’s the big deal?
 In that vein, let’s look at why knife edges chip.

 It’s simple: thin, hard edges chip more readily than thick soft ones.
 If your blade is a no-name, relatively soft (52-54 Rockwell C) stainless steel, chances are it’s sharpened at 20 or more degrees per side from the factory.
 If you try to crack open brazil nuts with it, the edge will dull and may bend from the forces applied, but not break.
 Whack a nut with a hard and thin-ground Japanese blade (around 63 RC) and there will be blood, knife blood: pieces broken right out of the edge.

 We harden the S35VN steel we use to about 60 RC and for everyday use we sharpen it to about 12 degrees per side because the alloy is strong and will handle a thinner edge than common knife steels.
 We’ve even sharpened our Sitka Santoku down to 9 degrees per side and not had edge chipping in everyday kitchen use, providing the knife is not abused.
 On the other hand, our fillet knife sharpened at 10 degrees per side may experience edge chipping due to the fine rib bones it constantly faces.
 We find that 12 degrees per side is a sweet spot where cutting is still very aggressive but edge chipping is minimized.